-E-mail address: XXX.XXX@rcmp-grc.gc.ca
+unted Police @rcmp-grc.gc.ca

-The Technical Authority is the representative of the department or agency for whom is responsible for all matters concerning the technical content of the Work under the Contract.
-Technical matters are to be discussed with the Technical Authority, however the Technical Authority has no authority to authorize changes to the scope of the Work.
+The Project Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is responsible for all matters concerning the technical content of the Work under the Contract.
+Technical matters may be discussed with the Project Authority; however, the Project Authority has no authority to authorize changes to the scope of the Work.
 Changes to the scope of the Work can only be made through a contract amendment issued by the Contracting Authority.

-6.5.3.
-Site Authority
+6.5.3 Site Authority

-The Site Authority for the Contract is:

-Title: Detachment Commander or Designate Telephone: (To be identified at Contract Award.)
+The Site Authority for the Contract is: (The Site Authority will be identified at Contract Award)